CiaranOMara/Contributing/docs/src/policy/incident_response.md

 affected individual that made the report know the following:

 1. Was a code of conduct breach found.
-2. What was the response of the admin (e.g. reprimand, or more severe consequence.)
+2. What was the response of the admin (e.g. reprimand, or more severe consequence.).
+3. Whether they are satisfied with the outcome of the process.
-3. Anything further that needs to be discussed.
+4. Anything further that needs to be discussed.